jeevanbh2224/agentsleague/README.md

-# Battle- Reasoning Agents Challenge: The Fractured Orbit
+# Battle- Reasoning Agents Challenge

 #         🛸 The Fractured Orbit

 > A space station murder mystery RPG powered by a multi-agent AI system built on Azure AI Foundry and GPT-4o.